 ECED 438 (3.0) Online – Course Outline

-The course presents basic techniques of observation and documentation.
-This includes recording and interpreting the different skills and behaviours of young children (birth to age 8 years old) and using this information to then integrate children’s individual profiles.
+This online course presents basic techniques of observation and documentation.
+This includes pedagogical documentation, as well as recording and interpreting the different skills and behaviours of young children (birth to age 8 years old) and using this information to then integrate children’s individual profiles.
 The information collected will be used for educational guidance following developmentally appropriate practices in a diversity of early childhood settings.

 - Acquire, develop and practice effective observation, recording and interpretation skills within the early child development/ early childhood educational contexts.

 - Understand the role of observation and narratives within pedagogical documentation and authentic assessment practices.